YG-PYTHON/Class-project/README.md

 Load the trained model 'chatbot.model and write a function to perform text proccessing and predict the class then retrieve the approperaite response .

-traindata.py – In this Python file, we wrote a script to build the model and train our chatbot. tk_gui.py – This is the Python script to implement GUI for chatbot.
+traindata.py – In this Python file, a written script to build the model and train our chatbot. tk_gui.py – This is the Python script to implement GUI for chatbot.

- A discussion on how this can be changed, or applied to another data source, and what. needs to be changed for that to work

 Files included